courtois-neuromod/mario_scenes/README.md

 - `dataset_description.json`: Contains metadata about the dataset, following the BIDS derivatives specification.
 - `processing_log.txt`: Contains logs of the processing, including the number of files processed, skipped, and any errors encountered.

-## License

-This project is licensed under the CC0 License.

 ## Acknowledgements

 - This script uses the [Gym Retro](https://github.com/openai/retro) library for replaying game recordings.
 - The BIDS standard is used for organizing the output dataset.
+- This project was developed as part of the [Courtois Neuromod project](https://www.cneuromod.ca/)